ndeadly/MissionControl/README.md

 Use controllers from other consoles natively on your Nintendo Switch via Bluetooth.
 No dongles or other external hardware neccessary.

 ### Features
-* Supports all firmware versions
+* Connect up to 8 non-switch Bluetooth controllers simultaneously without any additional hardware.
-* Pair Bluetooth controllers natively via `Change Grip/Order` screen
+* Make use of native HOS menus for controller pairing, button remapping (firmware 10.0.0+) etc.
-* Native button remapping (firmware 10.0.0+)
+* Supports all Switch firmware versions
 * `btdrv-mitm` module adds extension IPC commands that can be used to interact with the `bluetooth` process without interfering with the state of the system.

 ### Supported Controllers